gotlougit/cpanzer/README.md

 Make sure you have the following in order to both build and run the game on your system:

-SDL2, SDL2_image, SDL2_ttf, SDL2_mixer (you can skip this for now if you want but it'll come in handy later)
+gcc, make, SDL2, SDL2_image, SDL2_ttf, SDL2_mixer (you can skip this for now if you want but it'll come in handy later)

 These packages vary by Linux distro, so here are the common ones: